jefffleurima/set-ai-fitness-coach/SETUP.md

 ## 📞 Support

-For setup issues or questions, please open an issue or contact the team.
+For setup issues or questions, please open an issue or contact jefffleurima15@icloud.com.

 ---